 - Cost Saving

 It has been really expensive to run, manage, and deploy local systems for a long time and not to forget how much capital it has cost.
-With cloud computing, a user doesn’t require going through monthly expenditure of maintenance as everything is handled by the service provider itself.
+With cloud computing, a user doesn’t require going through the monthly expenditure of maintenance as everything is handled by the service provider itself.

 Managing resources becomes quite easier with cloud computing as one has to simply pay for the resources that are being used each month.
-It offers the ease of process and operation as the Cloud storage providers offer flexible packages in which one can add or reduce the amount of storage that one pays to use.
+It offers ease of process and operation as the Cloud storage providers offer flexible packages in which one can add or reduce the amount of storage that one pays to use.

 - Data Recovery

-cyber attacks can destroy a huge amount of data if everything is stored in physical servers and hard drives.
+Cyber attacks can destroy a huge amount of data if everything is stored in physical servers and hard drives.
 As a result, it will not only lead to data loss but also to customer trust in the organization.
 With cloud computing, these issues are less likely to happen and even if it happens, there are massive storage locations where the data will always be safely present as a copy at another location.

 - Increased Security

-Tell us what else do you think about how cloud computing benefits businesses in other ways by letting us know in the comment section below.
+Tell us what else you think about how cloud computing benefits businesses in other ways by letting us know in the comment section below.